Skip to main content

 The CLI uses the sandbox as tool pattern: the CLI process (LLM loop, memory, tool dispatch) runs on your machine, but agent tool calls (read_file, write_file, execute, etc.) target the remote sandbox, not your local filesystem.
 To get files into the sandbox, use a setup script or the provider’s file transfer APIs (see Working with files).
 For a deeper look at sandbox architecture, integration patterns, and security best practices, see Sandboxes.

 LangSmith sandbox support is included with the CLI by default.
-Modal, Daytona, and Runloop require installing extras.
+AgentCore, Modal, Daytona, and Runloop require installing extras.

 Install provider dependency